Sticky Icon

 Causative Factors (Nidanas) for Osteoarthritis

-The disease develops through a complex chain of physiological events involving the aggravation of Vata dosha and the depletion of Kapha dosha.
-Various dietary, lifestyle, and environmental factors can contribute to the imbalance of Vata dosha, which varies from one individual to another.
+The various physiological events involved in the disease development include the aggravation of Vata dosha and the depletion of Kapha dosha.
+Different dietary, lifestyle, and environmental factors may contribute to the imbalance of Vata dosha, which vary from person to person.

 Physiological Changes: Aging, hormonal differences, menopause, and hereditary factors also contribute to disease progression.